daudix/daudix.one/posts/migration-from-github-to-codeberg.md

 ### GitHub pages → Codeberg pages

-Speaking of Codeberg pages, I have successfully recreated the workflow of GitHub pages with said Codeberg pages and Woodpecker - CI service that Codeberg provides (you need to request access), which allows running various jobs on changes, the one I needed were Jekyll - Static site generator from Markdown (and not only) that are used by GitHub pages and this blog is powered by.
+Speaking of Codeberg pages, I have successfully recreated the workflow of GitHub pages with said Codeberg pages and Woodpecker - CI service that Codeberg provides (you need to request access), which allows running various jobs on changes. Тhe one I needed were Jekyll - Static site generator from Markdown (and not only) that are used by GitHub pages and this blog is powered by.

 #### Woodpecker

-> See [blog post](https://jan.wildeboer.net/2022/07/Woodpecker-CI-Jekyll/) by Jan Wildeboer for better understanding how the CI works, since this guy created the workflow used here
+> See [blog post](https://jan.wildeboer.net/2022/07/Woodpecker-CI-Jekyll/) by Jan Wildeboer for better understanding how the CI works, since this guy created the workflow used here.

-First, request and wait for approval access to Woodpecker CI by opening an issue [here](https://codeberg.org/Codeberg-e.V./requests/issues/new/choose) and selecting _Woodpecker CI Access_.
+First, request and wait for manual approval to access to Woodpecker CI by opening an issue [here](https://codeberg.org/Codeberg-e.V./requests/issues/new/choose) and selecting _Woodpecker CI Access_, it should take no more than 12 hours

-After approval, create `blog-source` and `blog` repositories, the later will contain the generated static site, and create `.woodpecker.yml` file in the `blog-source` repository.
+After approval, create `blog-source` and `blog` repositories (names can be whatever you want), the later will contain the generated static site, and create `.woodpecker.yml` file in the `blog-source` repository.

 Then copy and paste the contents of [Jekyll workflow example](https://codeberg.org/Codeberg-CI/examples/src/branch/main/Jekyll/jekyll.yml) in `.woodpecker.yml`